 Community Engaged Learning works to cultivate your community mindset—a set of attitudes that value the knowledge and expertise of communities, broaden your notion of partnership and relationship-building, and orient your personal, academic and professional lives to serve social change.

-Anny’s love for experiential learning and community engagement started during her work with Katimavik and was nurtured by a Master of Education in adult education and community development.
-Anny is particularly driven by the need for anti-oppression education and Indigenous and non-Indigenous relations-building, and she believes in the importance of showing up and getting your hands dirty when it comes to building healthy, safe and inclusive communities.
+Anny’s love for experiential learning and community engagement started during her work with Katimavik and was nurtured by a Master of Education in adult education and community development, her work in the settlement sector as an EAL teacher, and organizing with various communities in Winnipeg.

-Nicki has a background in human, Aboriginal and Indigenous rights; Indigenous and anti-racist education; and Indigenous research.
-She is completing her Master of Education in Indigenous land-based education at the University of Saskatchewan.
+Nicki has a background in Indigenous and Aboriginal rights, Indigenous and anti-racist education, Indigenous research and community engagement, and holds a Master of Education in Indigenous land-based education from the University of Saskatchewan.

 You may also be interested in

 203 – 55 Chancellor’s Circle

 Winnipeg, MB R3T 2N2